osopromadze/martian-robots/README.md

 Live version of app is deployed in azure https://guidesmiths-martian-robots.azurewebsites.net

 It has 2 endpoints and postman collection fot testing can be found here https://www.getpostman.com/collections/ba79d35a972fd8859f3e.
-Also can be tested by cURL, for example ```curl -X POST -H "Content-Type: text/plain" --data-binary "@./sample-input.txt" "https://guidesmiths-martian-robots.azurewebsites.net/martian-robots/move-robots"```, just needed to have ```sample-input.txt``` with desired input text.
+Also can be tested by cURL, for example ```curl -X POST -H "Content-Type: text/plain" --data-binary "@./sample-input.txt" "https://guidesmiths-martian-robots.azurewebsites.net/martian-robots/move-robots"```, just needed to have [sample-input.txt](https://github.com/osopromadze/martian-robots/blob/main/files/sample-input.txt) with desired input text.

- - **POST** ```/martian-robots/move-robots``` which receives request body as plain text with input and after successful validations makes output of robot positions.
+ - **POST** ```/martian-robots/move-robots``` which receives input as request body in plain/text.
+Validates input format and after calculation makes output of robot positions.
 Also saves related information in Mongo.

  - **GET** ```/martian-robots/get-input-output``` which will list all input-outputs, optionally receives query parameters "_page" and "_size" for pagination.
 Sample output JSON can be found [HERE](https://github.com/osopromadze/martian-robots/blob/main/files/sample-ouput.json)